Events new and traditional: all times, dates and descriptions have been updated for 2019! See what suits your fancy!

 Residents look forward to hundreds of children participating in the festivities and encourage University students to attend, too!

-The 2018 Doggie Howl-o-Ween will take place on Saturday, October 27.
-It begins at 5:00pm.
+The 2019 Doggie Howl-o-Ween will take place on Friday, October 25th.
+Registration and trick-or-treating will take place from 5:00 to 6:30pm.
 The Parade starts at 6:30pm.
-A Costume Contest will take place at 7:00pm!
+A Costume Contest will take place from 7:00 to 8:30 pm.